fenv-org/fenv/README.md

     $ cd PROJECT
     $ fenv local <local-version>
     ```
-2.  `fenv` will generate the following two files `.flutter-version` and
+1.  `fenv` will generate the following two files `.flutter-version` and
     `.flutter` symbolic link, which is a link to
     `$HOME/.fenv/versions/<local-version>`.
-3. Test if `flutter` is working correctly:
+1. Test if `flutter` is working correctly:
     ```shell
     $ fenv version
     $ fenv which flutter
     $ flutter --version
     ```
-4. We recommend staging `.flutter-version` to VCS, but not `.flutter`.
+1. We recommend staging `.flutter-version` to VCS, but not `.flutter`.
-5. After change your local flutter version, do `flutter clean` and re-launch
+1. After change your local flutter version, do `flutter clean` and re-launch
     VS code.

-## FAQ
+## Trouble shootings

+### If the `.flutter-version` file exists but not the corresponding flutter SDK isn't installed

+1. If you run into an error message like:
+    ```shell
+    $ flutter
+    fenv: no installed versions match the prefix '{VERSION}': try to execute 'fenv install && fenv local --symlink'
+    ```
+1. Then, following the instruction, please execute:
+    ```shell
+    $ fenv install
+    $ fenv local --symlink
+    ```

--   When your VS Code could not find Dart PATH or Flutter SDK PATH:
+### When your VS Code could not find Dart PATH or Flutter SDK PATH

-    If you are using `fenv local`, please check if `.flutter` symlink.
+- If you are using `fenv local`, please check if `.flutter` symlink is
+  installed.
+  If `.flutter` is not installed yet, `fenv` will let you know
+  you need to execute `fenv local --symlink[-s]`.
-    If you are using `fenv global`, please run `flutter pub get` once and
+- If you are using `fenv global`, please run `flutter pub get` once and
   re-launch VS code.

 [pyenv]: https://github.com/pyenv/pyenv